Trust Is Verifiability, Not Accuracy

 Most data tools are built for one audience: the end user.
 The patient, the defendant, the homeowner.

-These audiences want different things.
+They want different things.
 The end user wants the answer.
 The auditor wants the receipt.
 A tool that serves only the end user can be useful.
 A tool that serves both becomes a source.

 The work nobody sees